lambda-dom/weidu_library/lib/docs/tables.md

 Builds an associative array from the table file and a column index.
 The keys are the values in the first column (0-indexed) and the values are the values in the `col` column.
 This function implicitly assumes the keys are unique.
 If `dir` is not provided, the table file is looked up in component's resources 2da dir.

 note(s):
-* if the 2da file has 2 named columns or less and its header is something like the usual 2da header "2DA V1.0", the array returned will have extra keys.
+* if the 2da file has 2 columns and its header is something like the usual 2da header "2DA V1.0", the array returned will have extra keys.
 This is a bug in the WeiDU parser.
 To avoid such a problem, make sure the file has no header and no named columns, just the data rows.

-`load_2da_table STR_VAR table dir = "*" RET rows cols RET_ARRAY array`
+`load_2da_table STR_VAR table dir = "*" names RET rows RET_ARRAY array`

-Sometimes, the builder `build_array_from_2da` is not enough and one really needs to load the whole table into memory.
-Since WeiDU has no data abstraction facilities, we have to make do with what is available, namely associative arrays, and encode the table entries in it.
-Every entry in a table is uniquely determined by its row, a positive integer, and the column, another positive integer, so the return value `array` is an associative array indexed by pairs `row col` of positive integers.
-The values `cols` and `rows` give the upper bounds of, respectively, the columns and rows indices.
-Once you have the array in hand, use the usual array indexing, e.g. assuming `array` is the array's name:
+This function loads the entire 2da table into an associative array where each entry is indexed by the row and column, where row is an integer and column is a name from the 0-indexed `names` array.
+The `rows` return value is the number of rows in the table.
+The function FAIL's if the number of columns is different from the number of labels.
+Uniqueness of labels as well as 0-indexing of the `names` array are *not* checked; if these conditions are not met the returning array will be malformed.

+Once the table is loaded into an array, use the usual array indexing, e.g. assuming `array` is the array's name:

 ```
-TEXT_SPRINT entry $array("%row%" "%col%")
+TEXT_SPRINT entry $array("%row%" "%field%")
 ```

-As per usual, if `dir` is not provided, the table file is looked up in component's resources 2da dir.
+If `dir` is not provided, the table file is looked up in the component's resources 2da dir.

 note(s):
-* if the 2da file has 2 named columns or less and its header is something like the usual 2da header "2DA V1.0", the array returned will have extra entries.
+* if the 2da file has 2 columns and its header is something like the usual 2da header "2DA V1.0", the array returned will have extra entries.
 This is a bug in the WeiDU parser.
 To avoid such a problem, make sure the file has no header and no named columns, just the data rows.
-* this is essentially `READ_"DA_ENTRIES_FORMER`, but the array is write-able if further processing is needed, at the cost of `$array` notation instead of `READ_2da_FORMER`.

 ## B. Search functions.